majianjia/aerospikes-fan/README.md

 Accelerating channel is the opposite to the compressor, it convert high-pressure, low velocity air flow to low pressure high, velocity air flow.

-> For a jet engine, here is the position of turbo fans
+> For a jet engine, here is the position of turbine fans

 In this channel, air pressure decrease while air speed increased dramatically.